NOvA: Design

-The near detector has the same general design, but is only about 1/200 as massive.
+The near detector at Fermilab, which measured the unoscillated neutrino beam, has the same general design s the far detector, and is about 1/ 200  as massive.
 This 222 ton detector is constructed of 186 planes of scintillator-filled cells (6 blocks of 31 planes) followed by a muon catcher.
 Although all the planes are identical, the first 6 are used as a veto region; particle showers which begin in them are assumed to not be neutrinos and ignored.
 The next 108 planes serve as the fiducial region; particle showers beginning in them are neutrino interactions of interest.
 The final 72 planes are a "shower containment region" which observe the trailing portion of particle showers which began in the fiducial region.
 Finally, a 1.7 meter long "muon catcher" region is constructed of steel plates interleaved with 10 active planes of liquid scintillator.

 Collaboration

 The NOνA experiment includes scientists from a large number of institutions.
 Different institutions take on different tasks.
 The collaboration, and subgroups thereof, meets regularly via phone for weekly meetings, and in person several times a year.
 Participating institutions as of May 2024 are: